WillAbides/setup-go-faster/README.md

 Just the `stable` input.
 I don\'t understand what `stable` adds for actions/setup-go.
 If you only want stable builds you can set go-version accordingly.
 If there is good use case for `stable`, it can be added.

+### A Note About Go 1.21.0

+**Use setup-go-faster@v1.9.1 or later** if you want to install Go 1.21.0.

+With the release of go1.21.0, the Go team has changed the way they style dot-zero releases.
+They used to be styled like `go1.N`, but now they are `go1.N.0`.
+This caused issues with earlier versions of setup-go-faster.

 <!--- start generated --->